zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-testing-in-production.md

 ## Registering extensions with the registerTestExtension API

 The developer may want to programmatically register a deployed extension with JavaScript and then reload the Portal.
 This step is optional if they use a [query string](portalfx-extensions-testing-in-production-glossary.md) method to load the extension into the browser from the localhost.
-For programmatic changes to an extension instead of using the URL in the query string, the existing `registerTestExtension` API can be used instead.
-It allows the developer to register a custom extension from `localhost`, or register a custom extension from a custom environment.
+Using the  `registerTestExtension` API for programmatic changes allows the developer to register a custom extension from `localhost`, or register a custom extension from a custom environment.
 To load an extension from the test environment or an unregistered source, extension developers can leverage the following approach.

  <!-- TODO: Determine whether the registerTestExtension API can be used with the hosting service or if the hosting service only allows query strings.
 If the registerTestExtension API allows use of a hosting service, find the example code so that the following sentence can be  re-included into the document:
   or load an extension from a custom environment using a hosting service.